civican/legisinfo/44-1/bills/C-45/bill_text.md

 ### Section 136

-No civil proceedings lie against **any of the following persons** for anything done or omitted to be done in the exercise or performance, or purported exercise or performance, in good faith of any power or duty under this Act or regulations made under this Act:
+No civil proceedings lie against any of the following persons for anything done or omitted to be done in the exercise or performance, or purported exercise or performance, in good faith of any power or duty under this Act or regulations made under this Act:

-a commissioner or employee of the First Nations Tax Commission **or a person acting on its behalf**;
+a commissioner or employee of the First Nations Tax Commission or a person acting on its behalf;

-a director or employee of the First Nations Financial Management Board or a person acting on **its** behalf; and
+a director or employee of the First Nations Financial Management Board or a person acting on its behalf; and

 a director or employee of the First Nations Infrastructure Institute or a person acting on its behalf.

-> **Explanatory Note**:
-> Existing text of section 136:
-> *Existing Text*:
-> > No civil proceedings lie against a commissioner or employee of the First Nations Tax Commission, a director or employee of the First Nations Financial Management Board or a person acting on behalf of the Commission or Board for anything done, or omitted to be done, in the exercise or purported exercise in good faith of any power, or in the performance or purported performance in good faith of any duty, of that person in accordance with this Act or regulations made under this Act.

 ### Section 51